Animal Cruelty Fetish

 Very rare · fewer than 1 in 10,000

-- 01Joyal, Cossette & Lapierre (2015), What Exactly Is an Unusual Sexual Fantasy?, J. Sexual Medicine 12(2):328-340frames animal-directed sexual interest as statistically rare, anchoring this even rarer cruelty subtype as very-rare
+- 01Joyal, Cossette & Lapierre (2015), What Exactly Is an Unusual Sexual Fantasy?, J. Sexual Medicine 12(2):328-340frames animal-directed sexual interest as one of only two statistically rare fantasies, anchoring this even rarer cruelty subtype as very-rare

 - 02Paraphilia — StatPearls, NCBI Bookshelfclinical context for sadistic paraphilias and their classification